Binudas/jewell_summery-project/README.md

-# jewell_summery
+# Jewell Summery

-A new Flutter project.
+a Mobile App to controll and check the customer order in a jewellery

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project only include the desigining parts

 A few resources to get you started if this is your first Flutter project: